 These islands arcing along the eastern end of the Caribbean Sea are made up of the Leeward Islands in the north, the Windward Islands in the south and the Leeward Antilles in the west.

-The upscale little islands of St Kitts & Nevis are home to some of the region’s most luxurious family-friendly resorts, while Anguilla is perfect for families looking to really get away and able to create their own fun.
+The upscale little islands of St Kitts and Nevis are home to some of the region’s most luxurious family-friendly resorts, while Anguilla is perfect for families looking to really get away and able to create their own fun.

 In the Windward Islands you’ll find well-established islands including laid-back St Lucia – a great bet for reasonably priced package deals – and beautiful Grenada, home to some of the region’s best dive sites for families.